dccuchile/wefe/doc/user_guide_measurement.rst

 We can see differences between the results of both metrics of an order of magnitude.

 One solution to this problem is to create rankings.
-Rankings allow to focus on the relative differences reported by the metrics (for different models) instead of focusing on the absolute values.
+Rankings focus on the relative differences reported by the metrics (for different models) instead of focusing on the absolute values.

-The following guide will show how to create rankings that evaluate gender bias and ethnicity.
+The following guide show how to create rankings that evaluate gender bias and ethnicity.

 .. code:: python